therrshan/ml-scratch/README.md

 - Built-in visualization tools
 - Comprehensive documentation
 - Real dataset applications

-## Usage

-1. Navigate to `notebooks/[dataset]/`
-2. Run data cleaning notebook
-3. Apply algorithms in ML notebook
-4. Analyze results

-Each algorithm script is standalone and can be imported directly.
+- Each algorithm script is standalone and can be imported directly.

-## Purpose

-Educational resource demonstrating ML algorithm internals with practical applications on real datasets.